 What does it really mean to grow up?
 Loss of innocence?
 Becoming self-sufficient?
 Turning 18?
 Running out of "firsts" to check off the bucket list?
-One could argue you never really stop growing up or that you never even start, but defining what it is exactly might be beyond the point if we can all relate to the transformations that unfold during adolescence and early adulthood.
+Defining what it is, exactly, might be beyond the point if we can all relate to the transformations that unfold during adolescence and early adulthood.
 And coming-of-age books tend to capture these abstract yet essential processes best.

-Indeed, they delve into problematic or tender family dynamics, tap into self-discovery and seeking a sense of belonging within larger communities, capture sexuality, young romance, and heartbreak, and represent the universal process of time and age, making them especially personal and moving.
-We curated a library of 14 coming-of-age novels, including both classics and new releases, that are basically a rite of passage.
-Read on below to get a taste of the best coming-of-age books featuring different kinds of upbringings, characters, and literary styles, and add the most enticing to your own shelves.
+They delve into problematic and tender family dynamics; tap into self-discovery and belonging; and capture sexuality, young romance, and heartbreak.
+We curated a library of 14 coming-of-age novels, including classics and new releases, that are basically a rite of passage.
+Read on to explore the best coming-of-age books and add the most enticing to your own shelf.

 Words of Wisdom: "I swallow.
 I breathe.
 All delicious and damned."

-For someone looking for a literary read that touches on the themes of friendship and how they evolve throughout all the stages of life, pick up The Waves.
-Quintessentially modernist, Woolf captures individual consciousness alongside abstract and grand concepts of mortality, spirituality, national identity, and belonging.
+For someone looking for a literary read that touches on the themes of friendship and how they evolve throughout all stages of life, pick up The Waves.
+Quintessentially modernist, Woolf captures individual consciousness alongside concepts of mortality, spirituality, national identity, and belonging.
 The reader gets to know the inner thoughts and musings of childhood friends and watches them grow up from an internal perspective.
-As with all her work, it's truly life-changing.

 Words of Wisdom: "There was a star riding through clouds one night, and I said to the star, 'Consume me.'"

-This is one of those books you'll read again and again and take something different away each time.
+This is one of those books you'll read again and again, taking something different away each time.
 It's confrontational and honest yet poetic and moving, touching on inequality and intersectionality.
 It's broken into vignettes narrated by Esperanza, a spirited and strong teenage girl who takes on a bit of an insider/outsider role.
 It's nothing short of an American classic.
 Read it in Spanish if you can!

 Words of Wisdom: "I have decided not to grow up tame like the others who lay their necks on the threshold waiting for the ball and chain."